The Witt groups of extended quadratic forms over Z: The classification of quadratic form parameters

 We begin by recalling the list of standard form parameters from \eqref{eq:ind+} and \eqref{eq:ind-}.

 \begin{defin} We have the following standard form parameters (where $\Z^P$ was previously denoted $\Z^P_\infty$):

 \end{defin}

 \begin{remark} We warn the reader that our notation differs somewhat from Baues' notation \cite{Bau1,Bau2}, where $Q_{+}$ is called $\Z^S$, $Q^{+}$ is called $\Z^{\Gamma}$, $Q_{-}$ is called $\Z^{\Lambda}_1$ and $Q^{-}$ is called $\Z^{\Lambda}$.
-Baues' notation is based on the quadratic functors corresponding to these quadratic modules, in particular the quadratic functor corresponding to $\Z^S$ is the symmetric tensor product.
-Our notation is designed to fit with Ranicki's notation in algebraic surgery. \end{remark}
+Baues' notation is based on the quadratic functors corresponding to these quadratic modules; see Example~\ref{ex:qtp-funct}.
+In particular the quadratic functors corresponding to $\Z^S, \Z^P$ and $\Z^\Lambda_1$ are respectively the symmetric tensor product, the universal quadratic functor and the skewsymmetric tensor product.
+Where there is an overlap in notation, our notation is designed to fit with Ranicki's notation in algebraic surgery. \end{remark}